This content was last updated 6 April 2021.

-IR35 rules in the private sector are changing from 6 April 2021.
-Here’s a few key things you need to know:
+IR35 rules in the private sector changed on 6 April 2021.
+Here are a few key things you need to know:

 - Off-payroll working rules apply if you provide services to a client through an intermediary (usually your own company e.g. a personal service company), but would be classed as an employee for tax purposes if you were contracted directly.